Telehealth: What You Need to Know About a Virtual Doctor Visit

 Your doctor will also be able to share his or her screen and show you imaging results, pathology, and lab reports.
 He or she can also write out instructions and information about medications, diets, and other treatment recommendations.

 It is important that you are honest with your doctor during your telehealth visit.
-If you are having problems with the technology, trouble hearing or seeing the screens, tell your doctor.
+If you are having problems with the technology or trouble hearing or seeing the screen, tell your doctor.
 They can troubleshoot and adjust to improve your experience.

 “Patients should also feel comfortable having conversations about intimate or difficult things,” Dr. Mohile says.
 This includes advanced care planning.